I tried the Todoist app several years ago and immediately disliked it so much that I deleted it within days.

 Oh, how the tables have turned.

-I now open and use Todoist all day, every day.
+I now open and use Todoist all day, every day and have for 3+ years.
 It’s my brain’s external hard drive!
 (And I don’t even pay for it.)

 How Todoist Can Change Everything

 Todoist is a to-do list app that can sync across devices (I use it on both my smartphone and Mac).
 It holds your to-do list in a neat, organized format that is not only easily accessible but fun to use!

 Pop tasks into specific lists (or “Projects”) designated for long-term or short-term goals, or do like I do and use the “Projects” feature as a way to categorize life arenas.
 I use the following categories:

 Every few months I play around with these categories (for instance I combined Personal and Home into “Offline” and made an “Online” project that funnels all of my Work sub-projects).